-The United States Foreign Corrupt Practices Act prohibits giving anything of value, directly or indirectly, to foreign government officials or foreign political candidates in order to obtain, retain or direct business.
+The Canadian Corruption of Foreign Public Officials Act and the United States Foreign Corrupt Practices Act ("FCPA") prohibits giving anything of value, directly or indirectly, to foreign government officials or foreign political candidates in order to obtain, retain or direct business.
 Accordingly, corporate funds, property or anything of value may not be, directly or indirectly, offered or given by you or an agent acting on our behalf, to a foreign official, foreign political party or official thereof or any candidate for a foreign political office for the purpose of influencing any act or decision of such foreign person or inducing such person to use his influence or in order to assist in obtaining or retaining business for, or directing business to, any person.

-You are also prohibited from offering or paying anything of value to any foreign person if it is known or there is a reason to know that all or part of such payment will be used for the above-described prohibited actions.
-This provision includes situations when intermediaries, such as affiliates or agents are used to channel payoffs to foreign officials.
+Directors, officers or employees of the Company are also prohibited from offering or paying anything of value to any foreign person if it is known or there is a reason to believe that all or part of such payment will be used for a prohibited purpose.
+This provision includes situations when intermediaries, such as affiliates or agents are used to channel unlawful payoffs to foreign officials or any other person.

-The United States Foreign Corrupt Practices Act also contains significant internal accounting control and record-keeping requirements that apply to the Company's domestic and international operations.
+The United States FCPA also contains significant internal accounting control and record-keeping requirements that apply to the Company's operations anywhere in the world.

-In addition to the foregoing, you are required to comply with the Company's Anti-Corruption Policy and Guidelines for the Conduct of International Business, which is available on the Company's website or upon request from the CEO.
+In addition to the foregoing, you are required to comply with the more detailed requirements set forth in the Company's Anti-Corruption Policy, which is available on the Company's website or upon request from the CEO.